sureshkadasula/Python/README.md

-Pytho Topics in Setail: Of course!
+Pytho Topics in Detail: Of course!
 Here's a more detailed explanation of each important topic in Python:

 1. **Variables and Data Types**:
    - Variables are used to store data values in Python.
 They don't require explicit declaration.